 Keep in mind, the tax man takes his (I’m being gender insensitive) share.
 Prizes over $600 have to be reported to the Oregon Department of Revenue.
 Tax is withheld for prizes over $5,000 with 25% federal and 8% state tax.
 For non-residents, players can file a tax form and possibly get some of this back though we haven’t been able to nail the actual percentage.
 What is really interesting is that players in the US might have to pay as much as 39.6% tax.
 On top this, the US has added a 3.8% Medicare Sur Tax on income over $200,000 – but this seems to happen when a US income tax form is filed and not when a player gets their jackpot.

 Oregon has a law in effect that a minimum of 50% of all money earned on the sales of lottery tickets must go back to players in the form of prizes.
 Megabucks takes it one step further and puts 64% back into prizes.
 The rest of the money is used in administration (around 4%) and goes to support government initiatives, including public education, economic development, and natural resource programs.

 Customer Support and Complaints

 You won’t find any complaints about this lottery.
 It’s official and supervised by regulatory bodies, both state and federal (don’t forget the IRS).
-The Oregon Lottery, who runs Megabucks can be reached by telephone, snail mail, and email during Pacific Time business hours, though I’m not sure why a player would want to.
-Their home page, FAQ and Terms & Conditions are pretty good.
+The Oregon Lottery, which runs Megabucks can be reached by telephone, snail mail, and email during Pacific Time business hours, though I’m not sure why a player would want to.
+Their home page, FAQ, and Terms & Conditions are pretty good.

 Three Times A Week